+Sound ar tist Shawn Decker made a sound installation for the winter garden.
 He used the sounds of birds, bees, the wind and the rain, which were recorded from around the building by Simo Alitalo.
-Decker then cleaned and manipulated the sounds on a computer.
-Four CD players pick out small sequences at random from four CD records filled with different sounds.
-The ever-changing combinations that are created make the work renew itself continuously, creating a relaxing surrounding for both teachers and students.
+Decker then digitally cleaned and manipulated the sounds.
+Four CD players pick out small sequences at random from four CDs filled with different sounds.
+The ever-changing combinations that are created make the work renew itself continuously and provide both teachers and students with a relaxing environment.

 A school for gardeners, Kiipula, 1998.